 Facts of the case

-In the case at issue, Mr DB was, inter alia, fined by the Italian National Companies and Stock Exchange Commission (Consob) in an administrative proceeding for failure to cooperate in an insider trading investigation.
-DB declined to answer questions when he appeared at a hearing before Consob, because he seemingly knew facts that alleged him for having committed the administrative offence of insider dealing.
-Italian law penalises anyone who fails to comply with Consob’s requests in a timely manner or delay the performance of that body’s supervisory functions, including with regard to the person in respect of whom Consob alleges an offence of insider dealing (Art.
+In the case at issue, Mr. DB was, inter alia, fined by the Italian National Companies and Stock Exchange Commission (Consob) in an administrative proceeding for failure to cooperate in an insider trading investigation.
+DB declined to answer questions when he appeared at a hearing before Consob, because he seemingly knew facts that alleged he had committed the administrative offence of insider dealing.
+Italian law penalises anyone who fails to comply with Consob’s requests in a timely manner or delays the performance of the body’s supervisory functions, including with regard to persons in respect of whom Consob alleges an offence of insider dealing (Art.
 187 quindecies of the Decreto legislativo n.
 58)).
 By means of this provision, the Italian legislator implemented EU rules on insider trading and market abuse (Directive 2003/6/EC and Regulation (EU) No 596/2014).
-These rules request, inter alia, that administrative sanctions be determined for failure to cooperate or to comply with an investigation, with inspection or with a specific request that includes questioning of a person with a view of obtaining information.
+These rules request, inter alia, that administrative sanctions be determined for failure to cooperate or to comply with an investigation, with an inspection, or with a specific request that includes questioning of a person with a view to obtaining information.

-The referring Corte costituzionale had doubts as to whether this obligation is in line with the rights in Art.
+The referring Constitutional Court of Italy expressed doubts as to whether this obligation is in line with the rights in Art.
 47 and 48 of the Charter of Fundamental Rights of the EU, in particular with the right to remain silent and the right against self-incrimination.
 It therefore asked whether the corresponding EU provisions in the Directive and the Regulation might be invalid.
 In that event, the Italian provision cannot be applied.

 Findings of the CJEU

-The CJEU emphasises that the Charter rights should be interpreted coherently with the corresponding rights of Art.
+The CJEU emphasised that rights protected by the Charter should be interpreted coherently with the corresponding rights of Art.
 6 ECHR.
-Therefore, it recalls the principles on the right to remain silent as established by ECtHR case law.
+Therefore, it referred to the principles on the right to remain silent as established by ECtHR case law.
 As a consequence, the authorities must respect the right to be silent in two situations: